Arabian Adventure

 Arabian Adventure is a 1979 British fantasy adventure film directed by Kevin Connor and starring Christopher Lee and Oliver Tobias.
-The film was shot at Pinewood Studios, Buckinghamshire, U.K.

 Premise

-An evil caliph (Christopher Lee) offers his daughter's hand in marriage to a prince if he can complete a perilous quest for a magical rose.
-Helped by a young boy and a magic carpet, Prince Hasan (Oliver Tobias), has to overcome genies, fire breathing monsters and treacherous swamps to reach his prize and claim the hand of Princess Fuleira (Emma Samms).
+An evil caliph offers his daughter's hand in marriage to a prince if he can complete a perilous quest for a magical rose.
+Helped by a young boy and a magic carpet, Prince Hasan has to overcome genies, fire breathing monsters and treacherous swamps to reach his prize and claim the hand of Princess Zuleira.